Tinka8ell/Extending-Proc-Gen-E21/README.md

   * To do:
     * Design the Game load and save and new
       * The world
+      * The avatar
+      * The current time - what is our base (temp and long term)
+    * Wire up the "Load" button, one the above it sorted

+### Game Load and Save

+Design the Game load and save and new
+* The world
   * Is defined by:
     * MeshSettings - fixed by game
     * TextureData - fixed by game
     * HeightMapSettings
       * could be changed to give new world type
       * needs to be serialisable and so loadable
       * will need a Design Scene, pobabaly using the Preview GameObject with a load and save option
   * What state
     * Record regenerate data per chunk, with a when (see below)
     * Do we need to remember the spaces outside of the island?
 (All Sea Chunks)
     * What happens if we manage to get to a new island?
   * When was it last seen
   * Is that per chunck, per island?
 * The avatar
   * Need to associate Player with World and World Instance
   * Where and when and inventory
   * What about camp stores?
 * The current time - what is our base (temp and long term)
-    * Wire up the "Load" button, one the above it sorted

 ### The next stage